-Data is a specific set or sets of qualitative and quantitative variables which can be structured or unstructured, and which can be used to generate insights, can be combined to generate knowledge and information by using traditional analysis tools and software.
+Data is a specific set or set of qualitative and quantitative variables which can be structured or unstructured, and which can be used to generate insights, that can be combined to generate knowledge and information by using traditional analysis tools and software.

-Big Data can be differentiated with its four characteristics –
+Big Data can be differentiated by its four characteristics –

-Variety – Variety refers to the types of data, i.e., whether the data is structured, unstructured or semi-structured that is gathered from diversified sources like emails, PDFs, images, videos, audios, monitoring devices, etc.
+Variety – Variety refers to the types of data, i.e., whether the data is structured, unstructured or semi-structured that is gathered from diversified sources like emails, PDFs, images, videos, audio, monitoring devices, etc.

 Velocity – The speed at which the data flows in from sources, like business processes, networks, social media sites, sensors, mobile devices, etc., and is processed also is an important characteristic of Big Data.

 Veracity – The accuracy and uncertainty of the data available can hamper the process of being able to manage the data effectively.
-Companies have a hard time to react and make appropriate solutions quickly.
+Companies have a hard time reacting and making appropriate solutions quickly.
 A better organization of data into groups, values, and significance will enable to have a better strategy to use Big Data.

 What is Big Data Analytics

 The process of collecting, organizing, and analyzing Big Data is Big Data Analytics.
-It helps the organizations in discovering the patterns and provide useful information from them.
-You can read more about Big Data Analytics in our upcoming blogs.
+It helps organizations in discovering patterns and provides useful information from them.

 Big Data gives you better insights that welcome new opportunities and business models.
 With major industries like banking, healthcare, manufacturing, education, Information Technology, etc using Big Data, it is evident that Big Data (combined with other technologies like AI) is powering innovation and better solutions.